-The perfect size for a playhouse (804 seats), the John Golden was home to the naughty puppet musical Avenue Q for several years.
+The perfect size for a playhouse (with 804 seats), the John Golden was home to the naughty puppet musical Avenue Q for several years.
 Generally, though, it's a good place to see serious drama, such as Edward Albee's The Goat, or Who Is Sylvia? and John Logan's Mark Rothko bioplay, Red.
 In 1956, Samuel Beckett's Waiting for Godot had its American premiere at the Golden.

 |Venue name:||John Golden Theatre||Contact:|